PaddlePaddle/PaddleSpeech/README.md

 --output_path data/librispeech/mean_std.npz
 ```

-It will compute the mean and standard deviation of power spectgram feature with 2000 random sampled audio clips listed in `data/librispeech/manifest.train` and save the results to `data/librispeech/mean_std.npz` for further usage.
+It will compute the mean and standard deviation of power spectrum feature with 2000 random sampled audio clips listed in `data/librispeech/manifest.train` and save the results to `data/librispeech/mean_std.npz` for further usage.

 ### Build Vocabulary

-A vocabulary of possible characters is required to convert the transcription into a list of token indices for training, and in docoding, to convert from a list of indices back to text again.
-Such a character-based vocabulary can be build with `tools/build_vocab.py`.
+A vocabulary of possible characters is required to convert the transcription into a list of token indices for training, and in decoding, to convert from a list of indices back to text again.
+Such a character-based vocabulary can be built with `tools/build_vocab.py`.

 ```
 python tools/build_vocab.py \